How to Grow Vegetables from Scraps

 2. Add / Change Water

-Add and/or change the water as necessary (likely every couple days) and within 2 weeks you should start to see new growth from the inner portion of the lettuce bottom.
+Add and/or change the water as necessary (likely every couple of days) and within 2 weeks you should start to see new growth from the inner portion of the lettuce bottom.

 Continue to water and the plants will continue to grow.